mdfnam/QnA/Approach for Learning.md

 - **Requirements:** To comprehend a language, one needs knowledge of two fundamental aspects: Vocabulary and Grammar.
 We will commence our journey by exploring grammar, and as the need arises, we will gradually incorporate vocabulary into our learning process.
 - **Importance of Grammar:** Grammar teaches us the way to put vocabulary in a proper and organized way so that it makes sense.
 After learning it, we will not only be able to translate a sentence correctly but also understand why and how these words are arranged together in that particular way.

 Now, we will explore the branches of Arabic, wherein we'll discover that each branch is associated with a distinct aspect of the Arabic language.
-We'll identify the branch that is connected with the study of grammar and commence our studies accordingly.
+We'll determine the branch that is connected with the study of grammar and commence our studies accordingly.

 ---